 A student is considered tardy if not in the classroom at the designated time for class to start.
-Students arriving late to school or leaving early will be charged as follows:
+Multiple tardies will result in the following discipline:

 1 to 30 minutes will be counted as 30 minutes; 31 to 60 minutes will be counted as one hour, etc.